junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Introduced in Senate
 - 2014-09-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Voice Vote.(consideration: CR S5880; text as passed Senate: CR S5801)
 - 2014-09-18 — Submitted in the Senate, considered, and agreed to without amendment by Voice Vote. (consideration: CR S5880; text as passed Senate: CR S5801)
+- 2014-09-19 — Considered as privileged matter. (consideration: CR H7896)
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-19 — On agreeing to the resolution Agreed to without objection. (text: CR H7896)
+- 2014-09-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7896)
+- 2014-09-19 — Received in the House.